1800 861 272

 How do I pay for Short Term Accommodation (STA)?

-For more information, we’ve unpacked everything you need to know about STA and respite care here.
+For more information, we’ve unpacked everything you need to know about STA here.

 Whose responsibility is it to find, or assist with finding, Specialist Disability Accommodation (SDA) housing?